Gillian Baverstock: Early life

 Gillian Mary Pollock was born on 15 July 1931, the elder daughter of the children's author Enid Blyton (1897–1968) and her first husband, Major Hugh Pollock (1888–1971), a World War I veteran.
 On 27 October 1935, her younger sister, Imogen Mary Pollock, was born.
-When she was 12 and her sister was 8, their parents divorced.
+When she was 10 and her sister was 6, their parents divorced.
 Her mother later married the surgeon Kenneth Fraser Darrell Waters (1892–1967); and her father married the writer Ida Crowe, with whom he had a daughter, Rosemary Pollock.

 After divorce and remarriage, her mother decided that the best thing for Gillian and her sister was not to have contact with their father, of whom they had not seen much during World War II.
 Enid even changed her daughters' surname to "Darrell Waters".
 Years later, Gillian tried to contact her father Hugh; but she was never to see him again, although she did establish a relationship with her half-sister Rosemary Pollock, who also became a writer.

 Pollock was educated at Benenden School, a boarding independent school for girls in Kent in South East England, followed by the University of St Andrews in Fife in Scotland.

 Career

-Baverstock worked as a primary school teacher at Moorfield (Montessori) School, Ilkley, and wrote and spoke to audiences and the media extensively about her mother as well as her own childhood and life.
-She was estranged from her younger sister, Imogen, who – in contrast to Gillian – did not remember her childhood or Blyton's qualities as a mother fondly.
+Baverstock worked as a primary school teacher at Moorfield School, Ilkley, and wrote and spoke to audiences and the media extensively about her mother as well as her own childhood and life.
+She was estranged from her younger sister, Imogen, who - in contrast to Gillian - did not remember her childhood or Blyton's qualities as a mother fondly.

 Quill Publications, Ltd.

 In 1999, Baverstock founded Quill Publications Ltd., with comic writer Tim Quinn, to produce twelve editions of the children's comic book Blue Moon.
 She wrote a series of stories which were based on popular fairy tales like "Sleeping Beauty" and "Little Red Riding Hood".
 The comic is no longer in production.

-In 2005, Baverstock defended her mother's book The Mystery That Never Was after claims that it contained racist overtones.
+In 2005, Baverstock defended her mother's book The Mystery That Never Was after claims that it contained 'racist overtones'.